tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinbase.md

 European customers may have a maximum of €30,000 euro in their account at any time.

 ## Speed
 U.S. customers will receive their bitcoins five business days from placing an order.
 Instant buy becomes possible if a credit card is added to the account as a backup payment method.
-Instant buy will allow you to buy up $1,000 worth of bitcoin per week.
+Instant buy will allow fully verified users to buy up to $1,000 worth of bitcoin per week.
+Level 2 users with instant buy are able to instantly buy up to $100 worth of bitcoin per week.

-Candian EFT purchases take four days to complete.
+Canadian EFT purchases take four days to complete.
 Interac Online purchases are instant.

 European users paying with SEPA transfer will receive bitcoin within 1-3 days.